10 Causal estimands

 1 n (%); Median (Q1, Q3)

-We again achieve a balance between groups, but the target values in Table 10.3 differ from the previous tables.
-Recall in our ATE weighted table (Table 10.2), when looking at the wdw_ticket_season variable, we saw the weighted percent in the peak season balanced close to 22%, the overall percent of peak days in the observed sample.
-We again see balance, but the weighted percent of peak season days is 30% in the exposed and unexposed groups, reflecting the percent in the unweighted exposure group.
-If you compare Table 10.3 to our unweighted table (Table 10.1), you might notice that the columns are most similar to the exposed column from the unweighted table.
-This is because the “target” population is the exposed group, the days with extra magic hours in the morning, so we’re trying to make the comparison group (no magic hours) as similar to that group as possible.
+We again achieve a balance between groups, but the target values in differ from the previous tables.
+Recall in our ATE weighted table (), when looking at the wdw_ticket_season variable, we saw the weighted percent in the peak season balanced close to 22%, the overall percent of peak days in the observed sample.
+The weighted percent of peak season days is 30% in the exposed and unexposed groups, reflecting the percent in the unweighted exposure group.
+If you compare to our unweighted table (), you might notice that the columns are most similar to the exposed column from the unweighted table.
+This similarity is because the target population is the exposed group, the days with Extra Magic Hours in the morning, so we’re trying to make the comparison group (no magic hours) as similar to that group as possible.

-We can again create a mirrored histogram to observe the weighted psuedopopulation.
+We can again create a mirrored histogram to observe the weighted pseudo-population.

 ggplot(seven_dwarfs_wts, aes(.fitted, group = park_extra_magic_morning)) +